Helpful Terms & Info:

 Enter your “Net” annual income in this field.

 Trouble can come from Self Employed individuals as deductions can reduce qualifying ability.
-Because of this, reporting less income by paying less in taxes can hurt qualifying.
-Perhaps the limited documentation (EZ Doc) loans will make a comeback but until then you’re subject to todays guidelines.
+Basically, reporting less income by paying less in taxes can hurt qualifying.

 This is the amount that the Bank or Lender will lend to you.